Book Review for the short story collection “Down at the End of the River” by Angus Woodward.

 My other impression was that I felt just a touch disappointed with these stories in that I didn’t get more of that “Louisiana virtual vacation” that I was looking for.
 Yes, I know that’s asking a whole lot from a short fiction collection.
 Still, I felt more like I was getting a tasting with just hints of the flavors of this location without actually getting at least one or two whole bites.
 I’m not sure exactly how he could have given me more, but I wanted it all the same.
 This is the only reason why I’m giving “Down at the End of the River” by Angus Woodward only four out of five stars, since everything else about the book is beautifully written, with fascinating characters and interesting plots.

-“Down at the End of the River” by Angus Woodward Published March 31st 2008 by Margaret Media, Inc., and is available Amazon, Barnes & Noble, Walmart (Kobo) eBooks, The Book Depository (free worldwide shipping), iTunes as an iBook, new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
+“Down at the End of the River” by Angus Woodward Published March 31st 2008 by Margaret Media, Inc., and is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks, The Book Depository (free worldwide shipping), iTunes as an iBook, new or used from Alibris, used from Better World Books (promoting libraries and world literacy), or from an IndieBound store near you.
 I would like to thank the Library Thing Giveaway for sending me a copy of this book for review.